How to talk about marriage with your boyfriend

 Pray about it

 Everything we speak and do should be led by God.
+Especially, if you are dating with purpose.
 Therefore, I strongly believe that important conversations should always be consulted with God first.

-So, plan in a week or two of prayer and fasting before the conversation.
-Seek God’s word to study marriage, biblical womanhood and love.
+So, plan a week or two of prayer and fasting before the conversation.
+Seek God’s word to study marriage, biblical womanhood, and love.

 Make sure that you are in it for the right reasons and not making an idol out of marriage.